Jarrettgohh/excel_data_automation/README.md

 2. To support working with Python `pandas`, **Powershell** would be used to convert the `.xls` file formats to `.xlsx`
 3. **Powershell** would then *pipe* informations such as the name of the file and folder (information about sample wafer) to **Python**
 4. **Powershell** would also create a new `.xlsx` file
-5. **Python** would be used to calculate various parameters with the data as mentioned above
+5. **Python** would be used to calculate various parameters with the data as mentioned above; `thickness` can be taken from the folder name
 6. The calculated data would then be formatted apprioprately into the new `.xlsx` file created before